BraidTechnologies/Studio/WaterfallBrowser/src/ReadMe.Salon.md

 - `pageOuterStyles`
 - `innerColumnStyles`
 - `ChunkRetriever`
+- `retrieveChunk`
+- `reportWebVitals`

 **ChunkRetriever.tsx**

-The module defines a React component `ChunkRetriever` that fetches and displays a data chunk based on a `chunkId`.
-It uses hooks to manage fetching state (`chunk`, `calling`, `called`).
-If the chunk is successfully retrieved using `props.retrieverFn`, it displays the chunk using `ChunkView`; if loading, shows `ChunkViewLoading`; otherwise, shows `ChunkViewError`.
+The code defines a React component `ChunkRetriever` which fetches and displays a chunk of data.
+It uses internal state variables to manage the retrieval process and show different components (`ChunkView`, `ChunkViewError`, or `ChunkViewLoading`) based on the state.

-Key functions and classes:
-- `ChunkRetriever`: Main React component to retrieve and display data chunk.
-- `ChunkRetrieveFunction`: Type defining a function signature for chunk retrieval.
+The component expects properties `chunkId` and `retrieverFn`, which is a function to retrieve chunk data.
+If the data is being fetched, `ChunkViewLoading` is displayed, once fetched successfully, `ChunkView` is displayed, otherwise `ChunkViewError` is shown.

-- `retrieveChunk`: Asynchronously retrieves a data chunk using `ChunkRepostoryApi` and a decoded API key.
+The `retrieveChunk` function is an asynchronous function that retrieves a chunk by its identifier using `ChunkRepositoryApi`, utilizing configurations from `IEnvironmentFactory` and an obfuscated string for the API key.

+Important classes or functions:
+1. `ChunkRetriever()` - Component to fetch and display the chunk.
+2. `retrieveChunk()` - Function to asynchronously fetch the chunk data.
+3. `ChunkView` - Component to display the chunk.
+4. `ChunkViewError` - Component to display errors.
+5. `ChunkViewLoading` - Component to display the loading state.

 **ChunkView.tsx**

-- The code defines several functions and a `ChunkView` component in a React module.
+The module defines several functions and a React component for handling and displaying chunks of data.

+**Classes/Functions:**
-- `chunkUrl(value: string)`: Constructs a URL string with `value` as a query parameter.
+1. **chunkUrl**: Constructs a URL string with a query parameter, using the provided string value.
-- `backToParent(value: string | undefined)`: Generates a `ReactNode` with a link to the parent element if `value` is provided.
+2. **backToParent**: Generates a ReactNode containing a link back to a parent chunk based on a provided identifier.
-- `mapRelated(value: string, index: number, all: Array<string>)`: Maps string values to `ReactNode` elements containing hyperlinks.
+3. **mapRelated**: Creates a ReactNode for a list of related chunks, converting each string value into a hyperlink.
-- `splitByNewlines(text: string)`: Splits the input text into an array of non-empty strings based on newline characters.
+4. **splitByNewlines**: Splits a given string into an array based on double or single newline characters, filtering out empty lines.
-- `ChunkView(props: {chunk: IStoredChunk})`: A React component that displays a stored chunk's title, summary, and URL.
-It also includes navigation to the parent chunk and related chunks.
+5. **ChunkView**: A React component that displays chunk data, including title, summary, and URL.
+It also includes navigation to parent and related chunks if available.

 **ChunkViewError.tsx**

-The `ChunkViewError` component is a React functional component.
+This code defines a React functional component named `ChunkViewError`.

-It imports React and two string values, `uiAppName` and `uiSorryNoData`, from a module named `UIString`.

-Within the component, it returns a JSX structure consisting of a `div` element.
-Inside the `div`, it renders a paragraph containing `uiAppName` inside bold tags, another paragraph displaying `uiSorryNoData`, and some non-breaking spaces (&nbsp;) for spacing.
+The component imports the `uiAppName` and `uiSorryNoData` strings from the `UIString` module.

+In the `ChunkViewError` component, it returns a `div` element that contains two paragraphs.
+The first paragraph displays the `uiAppName` string in bold, and the second paragraph displays the `uiSorryNoData` string.

-The component is then exported as the default export from the module.
+The `ChunkViewError` component is exported as the default export of the module.

-Important functions/classes:
-- `ChunkViewError`: React functional component.
-- `uiAppName` and `uiSorryNoData`: Imported string values.

 **ChunkViewLoading.tsx**

+This code is a React functional component named `ChunkViewLoading`.

-This code imports React and two variables, `uiAppName` and `uiLoading`, from a module named `UIString`.
+The component imports `uiAppName` and `uiLoading` from a module named `UIString`.

-The function `ChunkViewLoading` is defined, which is a React functional component.
-It returns a JSX fragment containing a `div` element with two `p` tags.

-The first `p` tag displays the `uiAppName` variable in bold.

-The second `p` tag displays the `uiLoading` variable.
+Within the `ChunkViewLoading` component, a div containing two paragraphs is returned.
+The first paragraph displays `uiAppName` in bold, and the second paragraph displays the `uiLoading` text.

-The `ChunkViewLoading` function is exported as the default export from this module.
+The component is exported as the default export of the module, making it reusable in other parts of the application.

+Important Classes/Functions:
+- `ChunkViewLoading`: The functional component rendering the UI elements.
+- `uiAppName` and `uiLoading`: Imported values used within the component for textual content.

 **Defusc.tsx**

-This code defines a function `getDefusc` that decodes an obfuscated string.
+The `getDefusc` function is designed to decode an obfuscated string using Base64 decoding.

-The function starts by initializing a string variable `obfusc` with an obfuscated value, which is encoded in Base64 format.
+Inside the function, a variable `obfusc` is assigned a Base64 encoded string: `"NDliNjUxOTQtMjZlMS00MDQxLWFiMTEtNDA3ODIyOWY0Nzhh"`.

-It then uses the `atob` function to decode this Base64-encoded string, storing the resulting decoded string in the variable `defusc`.
+The `atob` function is then used to decode this Base64 encoded string and stores the result in the `defusc` variable.

 Finally, the function returns the decoded string stored in `defusc`.

-The primary function in this module is `getDefusc`.
+Important function:
+- `getDefusc()`: Decodes a predefined Base64 encoded string and returns the decoded value.

 **reportWebVitals.ts**

-The `reportWebVitals` function conditionally imports and reports web vitals data.
+The `reportWebVitals` function aims to report web vital metrics if a valid `onPerfEntry` function is provided.

-It accepts an optional `onPerfEntry` callback function.
-If `onPerfEntry` is provided and is a function, it dynamically imports specific functions from the 'web-vitals' module.
+The function first checks if `onPerfEntry` exists and is a function.
+If so, it dynamically imports the 'web-vitals' library.

-The imported functions (`getCLS`, `getFID`, `getFCP`, `getLCP`, `getTTFB`) are then executed with `onPerfEntry` as their parameter to measure various web vital metrics.
+Upon successful import, the function extracts five methods: `getCLS`, `getFID`, `getFCP`, `getLCP`, and `getTTFB`.

-The function is exported as the default export of the module.
+Each of these methods is then called with `onPerfEntry` as an argument, enabling the reporting of the respective web vitals metrics.

-Important function: `reportWebVitals`.
+The module is structured to be used with any valid `ReportHandler` provided by the 'web-vitals' library.

+Key functions include `reportWebVitals` and methods `getCLS`, `getFID`, `getFCP`, `getLCP`, and `getTTFB` from the 'web-vitals' library.

 **UIString.ts**

-This code defines a module that exports several string variables used for UI messaging in an application named "Waterfall Browser".

-- `uiAppName` contains the name of the application.
-- `uiSorryNoData` provides a message for situations where data with a specific ID cannot be found.
+The module `UIString.ts` is part of the Waterfall Browser application and contains user interface text constants.

+`uiAppName` is a constant representing the application's name, "Waterfall Browser".

+`uiSorryNoData` is a message displayed when data cannot be found using a given ID, "Sorry, we can't fund a chunk of data with that ID."

-- `uiBackToParentChunk` holds the text for a navigation option to return to a parent chunk of data.
+`uiBackToParentChunk` holds text for navigating back to a parent chunk, "Back to parent:".

-- `uiRelatedChunks` is used for labeling related data chunks.
+`uiRelatedChunks` contains text for displaying related chunks, "Related:".

-- `uiLoading` serves as a loading message.
+`uiLoading` represents a loading message, "Loading."

-Important elements include each exported variable which can be used for internationalization or to maintain consistent text across various UI components.